Additive normal tempered stable processes for equity derivatives and power law scaling: Model selection and robustness tests

 \subsection{Model selection via statistical tests}

-We compare ATS with two classes of Additive processes already present in the financial literature, the Sato processes \citep[see, e.g.][]{carr2007self} and the Additive processes constructed via Additive subordination \citep[see, e.g.][]{li2016Additive}.
-The comparison is among processes that have marginal distribution of normal tempered stable type: i.e. with the Sato processes NIGSSD and VGSSD and with the family of ATS constructed through Additive subordination.
-An ATS process can be obtained as a Brownian motion subordinated with an Additive subordinator, as in \citet{li2016Additive}, if and only if $\eta_t$ is constant\footnote{Proof available upon request.}.
-We discuss two features: one related to the $\eta_t$ parameter and another to the skewness and to the excess kurtosis of the calibrated exponential forward.
+In this Subsection, we compare ATS with two classes of additive processes already present in the financial literature, the Sato processes \citep[see, e.g.][]{carr2007self} and the additive processes constructed via additive subordination \citep[see, e.g.][]{li2016Additive}.
+The comparison is among processes that have the marginal distribution of normal tempered stable type: i.e. with the Sato processes NIGSSD and VGSSD and with the sub-class of ATS constructed through additive subordination.
+An ATS process can be obtained as a Brownian motion subordinated with an additive subordinator, as in \citet{li2016Additive}, if and only if $\eta_T$ is constant.\footnote{Proof available upon request.} We discuss two features: one related to the $\eta_T$ parameter and another to the skewness and to the excess kurtosis of the calibrated exponential forward.

 A first test is built to verify the adequacy of Sato processes.
-Given a model for the underlying dynamics (e.g. chosen $\alpha$ in the Normal Tempered Stable model), it is possible to compute skewness and kurtosis \citep[see, e.g.][p.129]{Cont}.
+Given the \textit{index of stability} for the model (e.g. chosen $\alpha$ in the Normal Tempered Stable model), it is possible to compute skewness and kurtosis \citep[see, e.g.][p.129]{Cont}.
 For example the ATS NIG skewness is A Sato process has skewness and kurtosis constant over time, as it can be deduced by definition \citep[see, e.g.][]{carr2007self}.

 We analyze the term structure of these higher-order moments observed in our dataset adopting the same procedure of \citet{konikov2002option}.
 For both indices, we observe a linear behavior of skewness and kurtosis w.r.t. the squared root of the maturity as shown in Figure \ref{figure:NIGSP} in the NIG case.
 In the Figure, we have plotted also the confidence interval chosen equal to two times the standard deviation, respectively, of the skewness and the kurtosis (cf. Appendix B for the methodology adopted to obtain these standard deviations).